 - I will choose accommodation options that provide a more positive environmental impact, for example because they are located on walking distance to attractions I plan to visit or have green initiatives such as recycling- and water saving schemes.

-- I make sure towels & linen are not washed daily in my accommodation.
+- I make sure towels & linen are not washed daily.

-- I report any possible leakages in my accommodation quickly, so they can be fixed by the property as soon as possible to not waste more water.
+- I report any leakages quickly, so they can be fixed by the property as soon as possible to not waste more water.

 - I bring my own toiletries and don’t use the mini-bottles of shampoo, etc. from the hotel.

 - I don’t order room service to control my portion sizes and the type of food I consume.

 - I will choose local restaurants over big chains to support the local economy.

 - I will choose vegetarian and vegan options as much as possible.

 - TIP: Keep cup for take-away drinks.